ucsf-wynton/wynton-website-hpc/docs/hpc/support/index.md

 If you prefer in-person support, please visit our **Office Hours**:

    * We hold online **Office Hours every Tuesday at 11-noon** (1 hour) - you can find the Zoom URL in the message-of-the-day (MOTD) that you get when you log into Wynton.
-Alternatively, see the Wynton-Announce 'Wynton Office Hours' email on 2021-01-25.

 <!--
 (Mailing list deprecated, will be deleted soon due to lack of use.)